-If less resolution is needed, the angle can be read by sending even fewer clock counts (since MSB is first).
+If less resolution is needed, the angle can be read by sending even fewer clock counts (since the MSB is first).

-In case of fast reading, the MagAlpha keeps sending the same data until the data is refreshed (see the refresh rate in the General Characteristics table).
+In case of fast reading, the MagAlpha continues sending the same data until the data is refreshed.
+See the refresh rate section in the General Characteristics table on page 5.